creachadair/jrpc2/README.md

 ## Implementation Notes

+The following describes some of the implementation choices made by this module.

+### Batch requests and error reporting

 The JSON-RPC 2.0 spec is ambiguous about the semantics of batch requests.
 Specifically, the definition of notifications says:

 > A Notification is a Request object without an "id" member.